 Pittsburgh 17, Bears 12

-The 1997 Steelers had finished 11-5 and only two Kordell Stewart goal line interceptions away from the Super Bowl.
+The 1997 Steelers had finished 11-5 and only two Kordell Stewart end zone interceptions away from the Super Bowl.
+But the 1998 Steelers were a differnt story.
 They’d beaten the Ravens 20-13 the week before, but had not looked good doing it.

 The Steelers defeated the Bears 17-12 on the strength of Jerome Bettis 131 years rushing.